ClusterM/retroarch-clover/README.md

 - To use PicoDrive for all Genesis/Mega Drive games instead of Genesis Plus GX, install use_picodrive.hmod module from additional_mods.zip.
 Make sure that picodrive module is installed before installing use_picodrive!
 - You can re-enable bilinear filtering in RetroArch's settings (Settings —> Video —> Bilinear Filtering)
 - If you want to use RetroArch's XMB UI instead of RGUI, install xmb_assets.hmod from additional_mods.zip and change Menu Driver in Settings —> Driver —> Menu Driver to "xmb"
+- You need BIOS file to play FDS on SNES Mini while NES Classic Mini already contains it

 Executables and arguments for all available cores: